-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation its tasks,the composition of the board of directors, andthe special skills of each member.
-Directors in accordance with the recommendation is published on the company's website.
-3.1.2.
-The Committee recommends that the selection and nomination of candidates for the board of directors be carried out through a thoroughly transparent process approved by the overall board of directors.
-When assessing its composition and nominating new candidates, the board of directors must take into consideration the need for integration of new talent and diversity in relation to age, international experience and gender.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 3.1.3.
+The Committee recommends that the selection and nomination of candidates for the board of directors be carried out through a careful and transparent process approved by the board of directors.
+When assessing its composition and nominating new candidates, the board of directors should, in addition to the need for competencies and qualifications, take into consideration the need for integration of new talent and diversity.
 X The goal of the Board of Directors is for the individual board members to complement each other with respect to international experience and qualifications, as this is the best way to be a qualified sounding board for the Executive Management.
-The Board of Directors proposals for new members are always accompanied by a thorough description of the candidate and the candidate's resume.
-The Board of Directors support equal opportunities for both genders.
-Moreover, at the general meeting the Chairman of the Board of Directors reviews the recruitment criteria on which the Board of Directors has based its recommendation.
-3.1.3.
-The Committee recommends that a description of the nominated candidates' qualifications, including information about the candidates' Х Candidates nominated for the Board of Directors are described according to the recommendation in the notice convening the general meeting. other executive functions, e.g. memberships in executive boards, boards of directors, and supervisory boards, including board committees in foreign enterprises, be accompanied by the notice convening the general
+The Board of Directors' proposals for new members are always accompanied by a thorough description of the candidate and the candidate's resume.
+The Board of Directors supports equal opportunities for both genders.
+Moreover, at the general meeting the Chairman of the Board of Directors has based its recommendation.
+3.1.4.
+The Committee recommends that the notice convening a general meeting where the agenda includes the election of members to the board of directors, include (in addition to the statutory requirements) a description of the qualifications of nominated candidates, including information about the candidates' other executive functions, including positions on executive boards, boards of directors and supervisory boards, including X Candidates nominated for the Board of Directors are described according to the recommendation in the notice convening the general meeting.